 - If you don’t love it, it doesn’t belong in your bedroom.
 Gather up clothing that doesn’t fit or you never wear, collectibles that add nothing but dust to the space, and anything else that isn’t either useful or beautiful, and donate it all to the charity of your choice.

 Who says the only furniture that belongs in the bedroom are pieces labeled as “bedroom furniture” by the manufacturers?
 You can create nearly an entirely new bedroom set without a single piece of “bedroom furniture,” and at zero cost.
 All you need to do is shop around your home (or the homes of family or friends) for items that can be repurposed into a new life in the bedroom.
 The easiest pieces of furniture to swap out for alternatives are your headboard, nightstands, and footboard.

 - Decorative fencing, old shutters, antique or interesting doors, a folding screen, a row of wooden oars, or a woven gathering of twigs and branches all work in place of a traditional headboard.
 Check out your basement or garage for possibilities.

 - Instead of a footboard, repurpose a small desk, bench, trunk, or ottoman from the living room.

-- No need for a traditional nightstand or bedside table if you have a small wooden ladder, old wooden chair, ceramic garden stool, section of tree trunk, or even a bass drum left from your teen’s once-upon-a-time foray into starting a punk band.
+- No need for a traditional nightstand or bedside table if you have a small wooden ladder, old wooden chair, ceramic garden stool, a section of tree trunk, or even a bass drum left from your teen’s once-upon-a-time foray into starting a punk band.
 Any of these can be pressed into service in the bedroom instead.
 (Just turn the bass drum face down.)

 Get Rid of Something